madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 Evidently, we the value `Refl` can only inhibit the type `Refl a b` if the types `a` and `b` are identical.
-With respect to the Curry Howard correspondence, the `Refl` value also has unit type - it is not possible to attach further data to the constructor.
+Concerning the Curry-Howard correspondence, the `Refl` value also has the unit type - it is not possible to attach further data to the constructor.

 We have defined equality in terms of reflection.
-However, we need equality to also satisfy symmetry and transitivity.
-In the the source, we have the code needed for that.
+However, we need equality also to satisfy symmetry and transitivity.
+In the source, we have the code needed for that.

 We now want to make the type[^prefix] for our proof, or, the equivalent to the